javadev/LeetCode-in-Java/src/main/java/g0101_0200/s0104_maximum_depth_of_binary_tree/readme.md

 *   The number of nodes in the tree is in the range <code>[0, 10<sup>4</sup>]</code>.
 *   `-100 <= Node.val <= 100`

-To solve this problem in Java with a `Solution` class, we'll use a depth-first search (DFS) traversal approach.
+To solve the "Maximum Depth of Binary Tree" problem in Java with a `Solution` class, we'll perform a depth-first search (DFS) traversal of the binary tree.
 Below are the steps:

 1. **Create a `Solution` class**: Define a class named `Solution` to encapsulate our solution methods.

 2. **Create a `maxDepth` method**: This method takes the root node of the binary tree as input and returns its maximum depth.

 3. **Check for null root**: Check if the root is null.
-If so, return 0, as an empty tree has a maximum depth of 0.

-4. **Recursively calculate the maximum depth**: Define a helper method `dfs` to recursively calculate the maximum depth of the binary tree.
-   - If the current node is null, return 0.
+If it is, return 0 as the depth.

-   - Otherwise, recursively calculate the maximum depth of the left and right subtrees.
-   - Return the maximum depth of the left and right subtrees, plus 1 (to account for the current node).
+4. **Perform DFS traversal**: Recursively compute the depth of the left and right subtrees.
+The maximum depth of the binary tree is the maximum depth of its left and right subtrees, plus 1 for the current node.

-5. **Return the maximum depth**: After traversing the entire tree, return the maximum depth calculated.
+5. **Return the result**: After the DFS traversal is complete, return the maximum depth of the binary tree.

 Here's the Java implementation: